 Some internal parts have safety devices that prevent overheating, Mark Stoltzenburg, an instructor at the Midwest Technical Institute in Illinois and Missouri, tells Reader’s Digest.
 Overloading a dishwasher makes those devices work harder, which can make parts more likely to fail.

 Caution: Keep candlestick holders out of dishwashers.
-“The hot wax embeds into every crevice and essentially destroys all components of the machine,” Consumer Reports says.
+“The wax embedded into the crevices of the holders ends up destroying the components of your dishwasher,” Consumer Reports says.

 7. Forgetting about the filters

 Ignoring buildup on your stove vent hood filter is a great way to gum up this helpful appliance.
 Dirty vent filters block airflow, making the machine work harder, which can make it wear out faster.